-The paper is organized as follows: the next section provides more information about the context, the instrument and the implementation of the survey experiment.
-Section 3 provides the intuitive description of, and rational for the improved constructs, and discusses reliability and internal consistency.
-It also shows predictive validity results, using agricultural yield and practices as outcome variables, and comparing results with the naïve and the improved constructs.
-Section 4 presents additional analysis and derives lessons and practical recommendations for skills measurement.
-Section 5 then discusses the main findings for Colombia and section 6 concludes.
-Finally, the online appendix provides the technical details on psychometric concepts and methods used, documents the construction of the indices and the details of the questionnaire design.
+The paper is organized as follows: the next section provides more information about the context, the instrument, and the implementation of the survey experiment.
+Section III provides the intuitive description of and rational for the improved constructs and discusses reliability and internal consistency.
+It also shows predictive validity results, using agricultural yield and practices as outcome variables, and compares results with the naive and the improved constructs.
+Section IV presents additional analysis and derives lessons and practical recommendations for skills measurement.
+Section V then discusses the main findings for Colombia, and Section VI concludes.
+Finally, the Online Appendix provides the technical details on psychometric concepts and methods used, documents the construction of the indexes, and the details of the questionnaire design.
 Together with the available code, it aims to provide guidance for other researchers.
-The appendix also contains the details on the Colombian replication and other secondary empirical results.
+The Online Appendix also contains the details on the Colombian replication and other secondary empirical results.